pintub/apache-kafka/README.md

 - Producer Delivery Semantics(How producer can choose to rcv ACK from broker)
   - ACKS=0, producer won't wait for ACK(Possible data loss)
   - ACKS=1, producer wait for ACK from leader broker(limited data loss), so producer can retry
-  - ACKS=all, producer wait for ACK from all brokers, Ensurers replication happens before ACK(No data loss)
+  - ACKS=-1 or all, producer wait for ACK from all brokers, Ensurers replication happens before ACK(No data loss)
 - Apache Zookeeper
   - ZK is [:face_with_spiral_eyes: centralized, yet distributed](https://medium.com/nakamo-to/whats-the-difference-between-decentralized-and-distributed-1b8de5e7f5a4) service which acts like distributed system coordinator, discovery/naming service